redpanda-data/kgo-verifier/README.md

 to check whether a particular offset is expected to contain a valid message (i.e. key matches offset) or not.

-# Important caveats

-To do random reads, we repeatedly construct and destroy franz-go clients.
-This can result in increasing memory consumption, so keep the number of random reads per execution low (i.e. below 100).
-To run a continuous random reader, just wrap the tool in a while loop.

 # Usage

 - Brokers must not use TLS (in BYOC that means run this script inside your k8s cluster